orontee/gargoyle-pocketbook-port/README.md

-# Gargoyle for PocketBook e-readers
+# Gargoyle Port for PocketBook e-readers

 A port of [Gargoyle](http://ccxvii.net/gargoyle/), the great interactive fiction player, to